Commonly Taught Courses

 Art, Theatre, and Dance

 Aesthetics of Gender and Identity (ARTS 4370-01) Instructor: Amy Von Lintel - This course explored theories and practices of identity politics through the lens of art and visual culture.
-It is not be a historical survey of gender in art across time, but instead a topically and thematically oriented course.
+It will not be a historical survey of gender in art across time, but instead a topically and thematically oriented course.
 It requires no prerequisite for enrollment and can be taken as an upper-level elective by any student interested in the visual languages and manifestations of identity.

 African American Art and Visual Culture (ARTS 4370-02) Instructor: Amy Von Lintel - This course focused on Black and African American artistic production in the 20th century, and explored the intersectional issues of gender and race.